 It requires a minimum of two people to use and is incredibly straightforward because there is nothing to set up, attach or operate.

 Time isn’t spent getting a sling fitted under you (I’ve been there and it takes way too long and can be quite hands-on with strangers).
-With the easyTravelseat, I found it quick and easy.
+With the ableSling, I find it quick and easy.

-There are many great features and benefits of the easyTravelseat:
+There are many great features and benefits of the ableSling:

 Various sizes available

-The seat also comes in various sizes from small, medium, large and extra-large.
+The seat also comes in various sizes from small to extra-extra large.
 These are all priced the same – £299.99.
 Choose a size based on the measurements of your wheelchair seat base/cushion.
-There is a handy sizing chart on the easyTravelseat website to help you select the correct size.
+There is a handy sizing chart on the ableMove website to help you select the correct size.

 Insert your own wheelchair cushion or padding